Physical Activity and the Cancer Patient

 - Your cancer care team will check your blood counts during your treatment.
 Ask them about your results, and if it’s OK for you to exercise.

-- Do not exercise if you have anemia (low red blood cell count).
+- Do not exercise if you have a low red blood cell count (anemia).

 - If you have low white blood cell counts or if you take medicines that make you less able to fight infection, stay away from public gyms and other public places until your counts are at safe levels.